-This two-part guide offers an in-depth analysis of wholly owned subsidiaries within the NHS, focusing on their strategic importance, legal frameworks and recent developments.
-This article focuses on the key considerations for NHS subsidiaries.
+Our comprehensive guide offers an in-depth analysis of wholly-owned subsidiaries (SubCos) within the NHS, focusing on their strategic importance, legal frameworks and recent developments.
+This article focuses on the key legal considerations for NHS subsidiaries.

 1. Compliance with statutory powers